Call and get expert advice from our team of specialist birth injury solicitors. Find out if you can claim compensation.

-Gestational diabetes can pose risks for both mother and baby, which is why the correct diagnosis and medical treatment is essential.
-As birth injury and maternity negligence specialists, Blackwater Law have extensive experience in handling gestational diabetes claims.
+Gestational diabetes can pose risks for both mother and baby, which is why the correct diagnosis and medical treatment are essential.
+As birth injury and maternity negligence specialists, Blackwater Law has extensive experience in handling gestational diabetes claims.

 Unfortunately, if gestational diabetes is not properly monitored, then both mother and baby are exposed to an increased risk of complications.
 Gestational diabetes negligence can therefore arise from a number of issues.